 - Endocannabinoid system: A sophisticated molecular signaling system found in all vertebrates that in all among other things, the system which allows us to feel the effects of cannabinoids

 - Certificates of Analysis (COA): The document shows all the ways a product meets a list of specifications.
 Typically, it is created by third-party laboratories without any association with the manufacturer of the product, as is how to ensure the accuracy of marketing claims.

 - Measurable: It is verifiable.
 It depends on empirical evidence, including numbers and data.

 - Anecdotal: It is unverifiable.
 It depends on personal reports, opinions, and observations.

 In simple words, CBD is a plant-based compound that is well-known for its calming effects.
 CBD is a short form of cannabidiol, and it is said to be a chemical compound from the Cannabis Sativa plant that is also called marijuana or hemp.

-CBD is 100% natural and widely used in products like oils and edibles to impart a feeling of relaxation and calm.
-When we are discussing cannabis in the context of CBD, it means we have just mentioned a plant that contains over 400 compounds of cannabinoids.
+CBD is 100% natural and widely used in products like oils and edibles to relax and calm.
+When discussing cannabis in the context of CBD, we have just mentioned a plant containing over 400 compounds of cannabinoids.
 No doubt, some cannabinoids like tetrahydrocannabinol, or THC, are psychoactive, and they affect your mental processes.
 However, there are many cannabinoids like CBD, which are not psychoactive.
 What Is Cannabidiol

 What Does CBD Stand For?